dibyendumajumdar/ravi/readthedocs/ravi-reference.rst

 -------------
 * Assignments to type-annotated variables are checked at compile time if possible; when the assignments occur due to a function call,  runtime type-checking is performed
 * If function parameters are decorated with types, Ravi performs implicit type assertion checks on those parameters upon function entry.
 If the assertions fail then runtime errors are raised.
-* Even if a typed variable is captured in a closure Ravi requires that the types are respected
+* Ravi performs type-checking of up-values that reference variables that are annotated with types
 * To keep with Lua's dynamic nature Ravi uses a mix of compile type-checking and runtime type checks.
-However in Lua, compilation happens at runtime anyway so effectively all checks are at runtime.
+However, in Lua, compilation happens at runtime anyway so effectively all checks are at runtime.

 Caveats
 -------
 The Lua C api allows C programmers to manipulate values on the Lua stack.
-This is incompatible with Ravi's type checking because the compiler doesn't know about these operations; hence if you need to do such operations from C code, please ensure that values retain their types, or else just write plain Lua code.
+This is incompatible with Ravi's type-checking because the compiler doesn't know about these operations; hence if you need to do such operations from C code, please ensure that values retain their types, or else just write plain Lua code.

-Ravi does its best to validate operations performed via the Lua debug api; however in general, the same caveats apply.
+Ravi does its best to validate operations performed via the Lua debug api; however, in general, the same caveats apply.

 ``integer`` and ``number`` types
 --------------------------------
 * ``integer`` and ``number`` types are automatically initialized to zero rather than ``nil``
-* Arithmetic operations on numeric types make use of type specialized bytecodes that lead to better code generation
+* Arithmetic operations on numeric types make use of type-specialized bytecodes that lead to better code-generation

 ``integer[]`` and ``number[]`` array types
 ------------------------------------------